Yamaha Endorsed Musician

 In 2014 I became a Yamaha endorsed musician for Australia.

-To date I have written four musical works to accompany some of my books, five of those (The Incredible Freedom Machines, Teacup, Tree, Parachute and Home & Away) using Yamaha’s extraordinary keyboard technology, in particular the The CVP 609.
+To date I have written six musical works to accompany some of my books, five of those (Dumazi and the Big Yellow Lion, The Incredible Freedom Machines, Teacup, Tree, Parachute and Home & Away) using Yamaha’s extraordinary keyboard technology, in particular the The CVP 609.

 “Along with Cubase the CVP 609 offers an extraordinarily powerful armory for composers.
 For work-shopping ideas it is intuitive and there is no disruption to the creative flow.
 With a few finger taps I can change orchestrations, pushing my ideas to the limit.
 Mozart would’ve killed for an instrument like this and doubled his output.”